YosysHQ/nextpnr/docs/coding.md

     - `predictDelay` returns an estimated delay for a sink port based on placement information

-### BEL Buckets
+### Bel Buckets

-The BEL Bucket Arch APIs can be used by an analytical placer (AP) for getting groups of BELs and cell types placed together.
+The bel Bucket Arch APIs can be used by an analytical placer (AP) for getting groups of bels and cell types placed together.
 This grouping is important for algorithms like HeAP which typically want to do operate on subsets of the design for some portions of the placement.

-The HeAP implementation allows for multiple BEL buckets to be placed on together, see the "cellGroups" field.
+The HeAP implementation allows for multiple bel buckets to be placed on together, see the "cellGroups" field.

 ## Routing